solana-foundation/solana-improvement-documents/proposals/0152-precompiles.md

    - If the index is invalid, return Error
 2. Return `length` bytes starting from `offset`
    - If this exceeds the `instruction_data` length, return Error

+Note that fields (offsets) can overlap, for example the same public key or message can be referred to by multiple instances of `PrecompileOffsets`.

 If the precompile `verify` function returns any error, the whole transaction should fail.
 Therefore, the type of error is irrelevant and is left as an